usgs/ps2ff/README.md

 ----------
 This code implements the methods descibed by:
 - Thompson, E. M., and C. B. Worden (2017).
-Estimating rupture distances without a rupture, Bulletin of the Seismological Society of America, in press.
+Estimating rupture distances without a rupture, *Bulletin of the Seismological Society of America*, in press.

 Running the Programs